karthik/ddd/03-c-ship-w-software.md

 # Python

 Python is a popular general purpose language, used in engineering, statistics, and computer science.

-> Mention Data packages (as a possible path).
-I worked with open knowledge foundation to bring this to R. For a brief time ropensci maintained the package.
-The data package standard does have limitations
+One language agnostic solution is to use the Open Knowledge Foundations Frictionless data spec.
+This is implemented in both R and Python.

 Including data in a python package: https://python-packaging.readthedocs.io/en/latest/non-code-files.html A user can typically include data (or any other arbitrary files) inside a python package by declaring it in the manifest.